danielgtaylor/restish/docs/output.md

 # Controlling Output

 Responses are processed like the below directed graph shows.
-For example, a server might send a response that Restish will gzip uncompress, unmarshal from CBOR, apply a JMESPath filter, marshal the result into JSON & highlight to display.
+For example, a server might send a response that Restish will gzip uncompress, unmarshal from CBOR, apply a filter, marshal the result into JSON & highlight to display.

 ```mermaid
 graph LR